nemanjam/nextjs-prisma-boilerplate/docs/react-hook-form.md

 - initial value for image must not be undefined, he wrote in issues, maybe cause for reset images fail
 - 3 states for images and text, many rerenders, maybe can be better
 - Dropzone is simple and fine
-- maybe solve it with useQuery dependent queries without suspense
+- maybe solve it with useQuery dependant queries without suspense

 ```ts
 // both images and text are loaded